 Relation Name Age Disabled

 Head Betty Butler 43 N

-Full-time Student Bobbie Butler 18 N
+Full-time student Bobbie Butler 18 N

 Youth Bert Butler 14 N

 Youth Bryte Butler 12 N

 - Betty has a non-interest-bearing checking account worth \$10,200.
-Bobbie has a savings account with a current balance of \$5,000 and she reported that it earned \$65 in interest. - At her annual, Betty was receiving \$750 a month in cash TANF benefits for herself and her children until last week when she was sanctioned by the welfare agency for noncompliance with their economic self-sufficiency requirements.
+Bobbie has a savings account worth \$5,000 and she reported that it earned \$65 in interest. - Betty was receiving \$750 a month in cash TANF benefits for herself and her children until last week when she was sanctioned by the welfare agency for noncompliance with their economic self-sufficiency requirements.
 The PHA verified that Betty's cash TANF was reduced to \$350 per month.
 This is expected to last for the next 12 months. - Bobbie, a full-time junior college student, works part-time at Bath and Body Works, earning \$500 biweekly.
-Bobbie also receives an annual Pell Grant (which is assistance under Title IV of the HEA) in the amount of \$5,000. - Betty pays a neighbor \$60 per week to care for Bryte while she attends school year-round.
+Bobbie also receives an annual Pell Grant in the amount of \$5,000. - Betty pays a neighbor \$60 per week to care for Bryte while she attends school year-round.